cnlohr/swadgeguide/KiCad6_Export/README.md

     Make sure that:
 	    * Each symbol has an appropriate value (resistance, capacitance, etc.).
 	    * Each symbol has a Digikey or LCSC identifier.
 Generic passives (resistors & capacitors) do not need identifiers.
 Footprints witout parts (like a PCIe edge connetor) do not need identifiers either.
-		* Each symbol has the corret footprint.
+		* Each symbol has the correct footprint.
 		* Each symbol has appropriate notes (things like DNP [Do Not Populate] or if pins require a jumper).
 		* Each part is in stock somewhere.
 This matters more for unique parts, not passives like resistors and capacitors.